germal/OpenCVB/README.md

 imagine over 800 OpenCV examples in a single app where each algorithm is less than a page of code and is in a familiar language – C++, C\#, Python, or VB.Net.
 And each algorithm is *just the algorithm* without the baggage from a user interface.
-And each algorithm is reusable by other algorithms to build variations and combinations.
-That is what "OpenCVB" provides.
+Each algorithm is reusable.
+New algorithms can reuse existing algorithms to build variations and combinations.

 In the sample output below, any of the algorithms can be selected from the first combo box at the top of the form.
 The second combo box is used to select